-- Supports ALARA principles by allowing operators to obtain readings at a distance of up to eleven feet away from the radiation fields. - Survey instrument, either with simple data storage, or optional bar-code scanner, data memory and data downloading to survey mapping software. - Real-time exposure rate monitoring connected to a WRM transmitter.
-Transmitted data conforms to existing MGPI monitoring software (i.e. WinWRM2, TeleView 2000).
+- Supports ALARA principles by allowing operators to obtain readings at a distance of up to eleven feet away from the radiation fields. - Survey instrument, either with simple data storage, data memory and data downloading to survey mapping software. - Real-time exposure rate monitoring connected to a WRM transmitter.
+Transmitted data conforms to existing MGPI monitoring software (e.g. WinWRM2, TeleView 2000).